DavePearce/Homepage/content/blog/2023/dafny_as_method.md

-In developing an [EVM in Dafny](https://github.com/ConsenSys/evm-dafny), a key requirement is that it can be tested against the [official EVM test suite](https://github.com/ethereum/tests).
-This means the code needs to be at least reasonably efficient, otherwise completing a test run becomes impractical.
-At the same time, our EVM is intended to serve as a specification which can be used to verify bytecode contracts (see e.g. [here](https://github.com/Consensys/WrappedEther.dfy)).
+In developing an [EVM in Dafny](https://github.com/ConsenSys/evm-dafny), a key requirement is to test it against the [official EVM test suite](https://github.com/ethereum/tests).
+This means it needs to be at least reasonably efficient, otherwise completing a test run becomes impractical.
+At the same time, our DafnyEVM is intended to serve as a specification for which can be used to verify bytecode contracts (see e.g. [here](https://github.com/Consensys/WrappedEther.dfy)).
 This means we use Dafny `function`s to implement our EVM, rather than `method`s.
-For various reasons, a `function` in Dafny is fairly restricted and cannot, for example, use imperative loops but instead must use recursion.
-Dafny will attempt to exploit [tail recursion](https://en.wikipedia.org/wiki/Tail_call) to improve performance, but this is not always possible.
+For various reasons, a `function` in Dafny is fairly restricted and, for example, must use recursion instead of imperative-style loops.
+Dafny will exploit [tail recursion](https://en.wikipedia.org/wiki/Tail_call) to improve performance, but this is not always possible.
 Thus, we have a
-problem: we need to use `function`s for verification, but these are inherently less efficient than `method`s.
+problem: we need to use `function`s for verification, but these are (sometimes) less efficient than `method`s.

 ## Example